Tuesday, November 03, 2009

 Next, indeed, I thought, as I considered 16 hours of travel ahead of me, face time with family and friends and then a solitary, cross-country road trip after that...yeeesh...

 To be perfectly fair, there was a profound sense of finality to the moment.
 I had the realization that this departure from Israel was completely unlike the ones that came before it.
 For example, it was not 2006, and I was not consumed by the horrific conviction to leave behind a country at war with a terrorist entity in Lebanon.
 Folks were no longer dying (en masse) to the north of me, and I was no longer the very hungry, cropped-haired, camel-riding version of myself who had immersed herself in the company of a borderline sociopath and a 21 year old, American war vet.
-Those were fun times...
+Those were fun times.

-This departure was definitely not a hasty retreat from a war, nor was it consume in a fast-flying love affair without a net in sight.
+This departure was definitely not a hasty retreat from a war, nor was it consumed in a fast-flying love affair without a net in sight.
 With an unusual level of closure, I commended myself for finally leaving Israel with my bags entirely packed and an eerie sense of accomplishment within me.

 Silently, I said my good byes to Jerusalem.
-And, to this end, I said my good byes to an era of myself in this life that I have so fully cherished and embraced while always knowing that there would be more to come.
-For better or for worse, I'm the sort of the girl that squeezes all of the juice out of her lemons while making my famous lemonade.
+And, with this, I said my good byes to an era of myself in this life that I have so fully cherished and embraced while always knowing that there would be more to come.
+For better or for worse, I'm the sort of the girl that squeezes all of the juice out of her lemons while making my lemonade.
 I ache with just as much intensity as I embrace, enjoy and hold dear.
 Yes, it can be perfectly exhausting at times, but part of all of these journeys of mine has been about separating myself from certain aches and finding myself in others.
 Ever so homeless and transient, I have been on an even and consistent path of growth and exploration.

 And, so, yes, I can look back with a sense of finality, with the sense that this door has closed, this chapter is finished...and it has been so incredible, and so fun to share it with all of you.